Pugmatt/BedrockConnect/README.md

 *104.238.130.180 is the IP to the BedrockConnect serverlist server.
 If you are hosting your own BedrockConnect serverlist server as well, obviously use that IP instead*

 Here's a script to setup BIND (DNS server software) on Linux: https://github.com/Pugmatt/BedrockConnect/blob/master/scripts/install-bind.sh

+Alternatively, instead of using a DNS, you can also use other tools such as [MCXboxBroadcast](https://github.com/rtm516/MCXboxBroadcast) to join the BedrockConnect instance.

 # Libraries used
 - [NukkitX Bedrock Protocol Library](https://github.com/NukkitX/Protocol)